Effective May 4, 2021

 - One visitor over the age of 18 is allowed per patient per day and may visit during either the morning or afternoon hours.

-Only visitors who have been given permission to visit by the patient will be allowed to the unit.
+- Visitors who have been identified by the patient will be allowed on the unit.

-- Surgical/Procedural/Testing: One visitor may accompany a patient through the intake process but will then be asked to leave the building and may rejoin the patient for the discharge process.*
+- Surgical/Procedural Areas: One visitor may accompany a patient through the intake process and then can rejoin the patient for the discharge process.

 - Provide us with your name and telephone number at the Information Desk in the event contact tracing is required.

-- Refrain from coming into the hospital with any type of large bag (tote bag, backpacks, overnight bags, etc.).
-They are prohibited.
+- You are discouraged from coming into the hospital with any type of large bag (tote bag, backpacks, overnight bags, etc.).

-- Wear a face covering/mask that fully covers your nose and mouth.
+- Wear a mask that fully covers your nose and mouth.
 Masks will be provided by the hospital.
-If you do not wear a face covering/mask, you will be asked to leave.
+You must wear your masks the entire visit, including while in a patient’s room.
+If you do not wear a mask, you will be asked to leave.